Achievable logoAchievable logo

 Escalating prior to restriction

-To avoid these problems, firms generally create policies requiring their representatives to contact a supervisor before placing restrictions on customer accounts.
+To reduce this risk, firms typically have policies requiring representatives to contact a supervisor before placing restrictions on customer accounts.

 *Court orders can restrict accounts for unlimited periods of time.